NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hurricane Swing.md

 * * *

-Choose either [[Spells/Lightning Bolt|Lightning Bolt]] or [[Spells/Gust of Wind|Gust of Wind]].
+Choose either [[Lightning Bolt|Lightning Bolt]] or [[Gust of Wind|Gust of Wind]].
 You Cast the chosen Spell as a 6th-rank primal innate spell in the direction of the target of the triggering action.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*